jm55/THESIS/README.md

 Kindly install these before proceeding to the next step.

-## Library Installation:
+## Dependency/Library Installation:
-1. Once the two software is installed open `Anaconda Prompt` in your computer and navigate to the local copy of the repository in your computer.
+1. Once the two software is installed open `Anaconda Prompt`**as administrator** in your computer and navigate to the local copy of the repository in your computer.
 2. Once navigated, type `install.bat` for Windows or `install.sh` for Linux.
 The script will begin the installation of the necessary libraries for your Conda environment.
 3. Once completed, you can now begin exploring the thesis project files.